Allendale County License Hearing Guide

 After Criminal Case Concludes

-• SR-22 Insurance Requirement: SR-22 insurance is a certificate of financial responsibility required by the state to demonstrate that you have adequate auto insurance coverage.
+• SR-22 insurance requirement: This is a certificate of financial responsibility that proves you have auto insurance coverage that meets the state's minimum requirements.

 Allendale County DMV Offices